thingybase/server/app/content/pages/help/users.html.md

 ---
 title: Account users
-subtitle: Add people to your account so they find stuff and help you stay organized
+subtitle: Securely share your account with other people
 layout: content
 ---